lakshitbahl/thermalflow.AI/README.md

 > Status: working prototype / MVP, validated in deterministic simulation.
 It has **not** been
 > wired to real hardware, and the "sole writer" property is a guarantee of the *simulation*
-> topology — not a claim that a software relay is a certified safety-instrumented function.
+> topology,  not a claim that a software relay is a certified safety-instrumented function.

 ---